J4ckie0x17/EAR_checker/README.md

 ## 🧠 What is EAR?

-EAR (External Attack Surface or Access Restriction bypass) is a vulnerability where redirection logic (like 302 Found) leaks sensitive content inside the response body, instead of enforcing access control correctly.
+EAR (Execution After Redirext) is a vulnerability where redirection logic (like 30X Found) leaks sensitive content inside the response body, instead of enforcing access control correctly.

 ## 💡 Tip for Burp Suite: